EnteFanPHP/ItemDo/README.md

 ### Commands: <br />
 - /itemdo [command] [permission (not important to use)]
 ### Usage
-- Right click an itemdo item to execute the written command
+- Right click an itemdo item to execute the given command

 # Coming updates
 | Updates  |